 "This year's Space Camp Hall of Fame class demonstrates a diverse mix of passion, imagination, determination and intelligence," Dr. Deborah Barnhart, USSRC CEO, said.
 "These inductees have followed their dreams to realize amazing achievements in their respective careers.
 From working on Mars Rover Curiosity to singing opera at the Met, these men and women exemplify the spirit of Space Camp.
 I am honored to welcome them to the Space Camp Hall of Fame."

-The Space Camp® Hall of Fame was established to honor the outstanding members of the Space Camp family, including graduates and former employees who have distinguished themselves in their respective careers and friends of the Center who have made considerable contributions of personal time, effort or resources to further the goals of the Space Camp programs.
-Members exhibit leadership among the globe-spanning Space Camp alumni community, providing guidance and encouragement for alumni to continue to support the Space Camp program and its mission.
+The Space Camp Hall of Fame includes graduates and former employees who have distinguished themselves in their respective careers and friends of the Center who have made considerable contributions of personal time, effort or resources to further the goals of the Space Camp programs.
+Members exhibit leadership among the globe-spanning Space Camp alumni community of almost 700,000, providing guidance and encouragement for alumni to continue to support the Space Camp mission.